-This is the fourth book in our series of 5 graded 11 plus practice books for verbal reasoning.
-As with books 1-3 this book provides additional practice for your child’s 11 plus exam and the questions contained in this book are similar questions to those found in 11plus exams set by private schools or Local Authorities.
-Many of the practice questions it contains correspond to those used in the CEM exam.
+This is the fourth book in our series of 5 graded 11 plus practice books for 11-plus verbal reasoning.
+As with books 1-3 this book provides additional practice for your class as they prepare for their 11-plus exam and the questions contained in this book are similar questions to those found in 11-plus exams set by private schools or Local Authorities.

-Verbal reasoning for the 11 plus is not new and often contained questions on letter series, logic and number series.
-If you want to try an older version of the exam try this on the BBC website.
+Verbal reasoning for the 11-plus is not new and often contained questions on letter series, logic and number series.

-Book four contains revision work and extension exercises designed to improve and enhance your child’s ability to cope with a variety of verbal reasoning questions.
+Book four contains revision work and extension exercises designed to improve and enhance your pupils' ability to cope with a variety of 11-plus verbal reasoning questions.

-It contains revision work which will allow both you and your child to review their improvement to date.
-Progressing through this range of books will enhance your child’s capacity to confront verbal reasoning with increased confidence and composure.
+It contains revision work which will allow both you and your class to review their improvement to date.
+Progressing through this range of books will enhance your pupils' capacity to confront verbal reasoning with increased confidence and composure.

 There are questions on letter series comparable to this simple example :-

 In this question type you are asked to insert the next letter or letters into the series.
 Writing out the alphabet very quickly can be very helpful.
 The "series questions" in book 4 are more demanding and may involve 2 or even 3 letter combinations.
 A good knowledge of the alphabet is essential and will help pupils complete this question type quickly and with accuracy.

 There are other questions checking your pupils' knowledge of synonyms – words with similar meanings.
 This question expects that your class will have a wide vocabulary and their vocabulary will be increased by reading widely across a wide selection of diverse texts.

 There is also preparation and revision material with the intention of improving related number and maths skills required for many maths based verbal reasoning questions.
 These include number series and sequences such as in this extract from Book 4.